 Ambiguous Alimony Terms in an Arizona Divorce Decree

 The agreement further provided that Wife was to receive $3,000 per month in combined support for six years starting on the first day of the first month when the marital home was sold.
-In April of 2014, Husband filed a petition to decrease child support in response to the emancipation of the parties’ oldest child.
+In April 2014, Husband filed a petition to decrease child support in response to the emancipation of the parties’ oldest child.
 Wife agreed child support should be decreased but filed a counter-petition requesting an increase in spousal maintenance in order to maintain the agreed upon $3,000 total monthly support payment as stated in the Consent Decree.

 Husband argued that was not the intent of the agreement.
 Based upon the terms of the settlement agreement and after a review of the transcript of the settlement conference, Husband argued the consent decree was ambiguous and sought to use extraneous documentation to establish the intent behind the agreement was not to ensure a fixed sum of spousal maintenance for the full six years.
 The trial court disagreed, finding the divorce decree unambiguously awarded Wife $3,000 per month in combined support for six years.
 The court declined to review any parol evidence supporting Husband’s stance.
 Parol evidence is any evidence, other than the written agreement itself, used to attack the clear language of a written agreement.
 The family court ordered that Husband’s child support obligation is decreased to $830 per month while his spousal maintenance obligation increased to $2,170 in accordance with the plain language of the divorce decree.
-Wife was awarded attorney’s fees.
+Wife was awarded attorney fees.
 Husband appealed.

-The Court of Appeals of Arizona on Determining the Applicability of the Parol Rule to Divorce Decrees
+Applicability of the Parol Evidence Rule to a Divorce Decree

 Husband argued the trial court erred in declining to consider extrinsic evidence in relation to the intent of the parties when interpreting the spousal maintenance provision of the decree.
 In situations where contract language is “reasonably susceptible” to the interpretation advanced by the proponent of the evidence, parol evidence is typically admissible to determine the parties intent.
 However, a divorce decree is not a contract – it is a judgment.